 A key part of the city's fortifications, the star-shaped Citadel showcases Québec's military history.
-The Royal 22e Régiment museum (housed in a 1750 powder magazine and a military prison dating back to 1842), the summer military ceremonies (changing of the guard, firing of the cannon), and the Governor General of Canada's official residence are all worth seeing.
+The Royal 22e Régiment museum (housed in a 1750 powder magazine and a military prison dating back to 1842), the summer military ceremonies (changing of the guard, firing of the cannon) and the Governor General of Canada's official residence are all worth seeing.

 See where Canada was born!

 Get to know the men and women who have left their mark on Québec's political history.
 The imposing facade of the Parliament Building bears 26 bronze statues that pay them tribute.

 Churches are to Québec City what castles are to Europe: architectural marvels.

 Québec is a real treat for heritage buffs.
-You'll be amazed by the crypt at the Notre-Dame de Québec Basilica-Cathedral, the final resting place of four governors of New France lie; Notre-Dame-des-Victoires church, which was built in 1688 and is the oldest stone church in North America; the Sainte-Anne-de-Beaupré Shrine and the many other churches in the region that are over 100 years old!
+You'll be amazed by the crypt at the Notre-Dame de Québec Basilica-Cathedral, the final resting place of four governors of New France; Notre-Dame-des-Victoires church, which was built in 1688 and is the oldest stone church in North America; the Sainte-Anne-de-Beaupré Shrine and the many other churches in the region that are over 100 years old!

 Take a tour of the island to discover the birthplace of New France and many beautifully preserved historic buildings.

 Enjoy stunning views of the St. Lawrence River at Parc maritime de Saint-Laurent and learn about the region's maritime history.
 Relive the settlers’ lifestyle in Maison Drouin, a typical house that has preserved its authenticity.
 Finally, trace the genealogical history of 300 families who settled on the island at the beginning of the colony while visiting Maison de nos Aïeux.

 Over the years, several archaeological digs have uncovered objects that bear witness to Québec's rich history.